 Maternal risks include the emotional impact, prolonged or dysfunctional labor, severe perineal injury (3rd or 4th degree lacerations), vacuum delivery, uterine infection, hemorrhage and cesarean section.
-There are more complications in first time mothers/birthing parents than in those who have had children before, and the rate of complications increases from 40 to 42 weeks in all groups.
-Rates of vacuum delivery at 42 weeks were 20%, perineal injury was 12% at 41 weeks, and uterine infection was 7% at 41 weeks.
-The rates for cesarean section increase from 9% at 40 weeks, 12% at 41 weeks and 14% at 42 weeks according to Caughey & Bishop (2006).
+There are more complications in first time mothers than women who have had children before and the rate of complications increases from 40 to 42 weeks in all of these.
+Rates of vacuum delivery at 42 weeks were 20.2%, perineal injury was 12% at 41 weeks, and uterine infection was 7.7% at 41 weeks.
+The rates for cesarean section increase from 9.5% at 40 weeks, 12.6% at 41 weeks and 14.9% at 42 weeks according to Caughey & Bishop, 2006.